 A horse behind the Rodeo Drive in New Town.
 Horses are very important in the native culture.

-The photographer, who lived on the reservation for a month, gained intimate and unprecedented access to the routines of the reservation, discovering quiet moments of beauty and resilience in the 1,014 square mile area that remains of a once-flourishing Native American territory.
-As commercial hunters drove the American bison to the very brink of extinction, so too were the country’s first inhabitants ripped from the land on which they stood, forced to surrender a devastating 17,500,000 acres in 1988 under increasing pressure from gold mining companies.
+The photographer lived on the reservation for a month, discovering quiet moments of beauty and resilience in the 1,014 square mile area that remains of a once-flourishing Native American territory.
+As commercial hunters drove the American bison to the very brink of extinction, so too were the country’s first inhabitants ripped from their land, forced to surrender a devastating 17,500,000 acres under increasing pressure from gold mining companies.

-More than one hundred years after the Jesuit missions set up station on the Native American land, von der Osten paints a portrait of what survives still of native culture and heritage.
-He weaves together a tapestry composed hushed moments that together cry out against an injustice, a wrongdoing that reaches from the recesses our nation’s history into the throes of an uncertain present.
-After traveling across the globe, visiting, living with, and listening to the people of the Fort Belknap Reservation, he now feels that they have become like family, their bond transcending the miles of ocean and years of history that separate the European continent from the Native American nations.
+Von der Osten weaves together a tapestry composed hushed moments that together cry out against an injustice, a wrongdoing that reaches from the recesses our nation’s history into the throes of an uncertain present.
+After traveling across the globe, visiting, living with, and listening to the people of the Fort Belknap Reservation, he now feels that they have become like family.
 We spoke to the photographer about the project.

 How did you find out about The Fort Belknap Reservation?

 “Never in my wildest dreams did I imagine that something like a reservation could exist in America today, in the modern world.
 I had no idea the way native people were pushed off of the land where they lived and onto these small, undesirable areas.
 My girlfriend has extended family in Fort Belknap.
 This summer, I took my first road trip through the United States.
-We drove through the Badlands and the Black Hills, and as we drove, I started examining my interest in ‘Indians’ and Native American culture.
+We drove through the Badlands and the Black Hills.
 That is where it started.”

 Mia Jo Wing, an eleven year old Gros Ventre Tribe member, during the Veterans Powwow in the Fort Belknap Bingo Hall.
 She was awarded “Miss Fort Belknap” twice already.